Parking fines and enforcement

 Your car broke down

-- a garage invoice
+garage invoice

-- a recovery sheet from a breakdown service as proof that your vehicle required work
+recovery sheet from a breakdown service as proof that your vehicle required work

 You were only parked to drop off or pick up your child from school

-We regularly receive calls with regards to the safety outside all local schools.
-We are asked to enforce rules to ensure that parents do park correctly and consider pedestrians and other motorists’ health and safety.
+We enforce rules outside and around schools to ensure that parents park correctly and consider pedestrians and other motorists’ health and safety.
+Our civil enforcement officers patrol schools on a regular basis.

-Civil enforcement officers patrol schools on a regular basis to ensure the safety of the children.
-It's not permitted to park for an extended length of time to drop a child to school, over and above the time required for a child to board or alight the vehicle.
+You're not permitted to park for an extended length of time to drop a child to school, over and above the time required for a child to board or alight the vehicle.
 Even this is not permitted on a 'school keep clear' marking.